 - Download the app package attached (PedCounterMLRuntime.rar) and uncompress it.
-Install the app by clicking the "PedCounterMLRuntime\for\redistribution\MyAppInstaller\web.exe" file. - You will be asked to fill in the Matlab Runtime software installation path, like "C:\Program Files\MATLAB\MATLAB Runtime". - The app will be installed in a path like "C:\Program Files\PedCounterMLRuntime".
+Install the app by clicking the "PedCounterMLRuntime\for_redistribution\MyAppInstaller_web.exe" file.

+- You will be asked to fill in the Matlab Runtime software installation path, like "C:\Program Files\MATLAB\MATLAB Runtime".

+- The app will be installed in a path like "C:\Program Files\PedCounterMLRuntime".

-- Copy the "PedCounterMLRuntime\Frames" folder into the "application" folder of application path "C:\Program Files\PedCounterMLRuntime\application\".
+- Copy the "PedCounterMLRuntime\Frames" folder into the "application" folder of app installation path "C:\Program Files\PedCounterMLRuntime\application\".

-- Run the system by clicking the PedCounterMLRuntime.exe in the "application" folder of application path "C:\Program Files\PedCounterMLRuntime\application\".
+- Run the system by clicking the PedCounterMLRuntime.exe in the "application" folder of app installation path "C:\Program Files\PedCounterMLRuntime\application\".